 As the name implies, a pain pump is an implanted device that continuously delivers low doses of pain medications right to your spinal cord.
-Because the pain specialists at Arlington Pain & Therapy, with two locations in Mansfield and one in Arlington, Texas, have extensive experience in implanting pain pumps, you can expect fast and effective relief.
+Because the pain specialists at Regency Pain & Therapy Institute, with one location in Mansfield, Texas, have extensive experience in implanting pain pumps, you can expect fast and effective relief.
 Find out if a pain pump is right for you by calling any office to speak with a team member.

 A pain pump involves implanting a very small pump in a strategic location in your abdomen.
 The pump has a tiny catheter attached to it that delivers low doses of medication, like baclofen (a muscle relaxant), directly to the space around your spinal cord.